JoePall/Javascript/README.md

-# Javascript
+# Password Generator

-This is a Javascript sign in demo.
+This is a javascript password generator demo.

 ## Description

-More Details Coming Soon
+Password Generator is a Web Page that allows the user to generate a password according to the users specified preferences.
+It features letters upper case, lower case, numbers and special characters.
+The password length will be between 8 and 128 characters long.

 ## Website